This article describes the steps to install the Datto Windows Agent, as well as steps for troubleshooting installation issues.

 When you install the Datto Windows Agent, it creates a DattoCTRL file and a DattoSNAP file on the protected server, in the root directory of each protected volume.
 You may need to select the Show hidden files and folders in Windows to see them.

-DattoCTRL is created at the start of each backup, and contains the space for the Copy On Write (COW) information during the backup.
-The size of the file can vary; the Datto Windows Agent conveys the amount of needed space to the kernel driver via a percentage.
-That value is set at 10% of the size of the volume.
+DattoCTRL is created at the start of the first backup, and contains the space for the Copy On Write (COW) information during the backup.

-However, if the 10% number is larger than 10 GB, the DattoCTRL file's size will be set at 1% of the total size of the protected volume.
+- If the 10% number is larger than 10 GB, the file's size will be set at 1% of the total size of the protected volume.

 DattoSNAP is the file that the Datto Windows Agent writes the changed block information to, so that it knows what it need to move during each backup.